-An Essay of $\alpha$ -Grade Standard ( $\alpha$ -, $\alpha$ , $\alpha$ +)
+An Essay of α -Grade Standard (α -, α , α +)

-Typical characteristics expected of an essay of $\alpha$ -grade standard include:
+Typical characteristics expected of an essay of α -grade standard include:

-- Demonstration of clear mastery of the underlying mathematical content of the essay. - Demonstration of thorough understanding and cogent synthesis of advanced mathematical concepts. - ullet A well-structured and well-written essay of appropriate length (5000-8000 words) with ullet few grammatical or presentational issues; - a clear introduction demonstrating an appreciation of the context of the central topic of the essay; - o a coherent presentation of that central topic; - a final section which draws the essay to a clear and comprehensible end, summarising well the key points while suggesting possible future work.
+- Demonstration of clear mastery of the underlying mathematical content of the essay. - Demonstration of thorough understanding and cogent synthesis of advanced mathematical concepts. - A well-structured and well-written essay of appropriate length with - o few grammatical or presentational issues; - a clear introduction demonstrating an appreciation of the context of the central topic of the essay; - o a coherent presentation of that central topic; - a final section which draws the essay to a clear and comprehensible end, summarising well the key points while suggesting possible future work.

-An essay of $\alpha$ -grade standard would be consistent with the quality expected of an introductory chapter of a PhD thesis from a leading mathematics department.
-A more elegant presentation and synthesis than that presented in the underlying papers, perhaps in the form of a shorter or more efficient proof of some mathematical result would be one possible characteristic of an essay of $\alpha$ grade standard.
-Furthermore, it would be expected that an essay containing publishable results would be of $\alpha$ + standard, but, for the avoidance of doubt, publishable results are not necessary for an essay to be of $\alpha$ + standard.
-A mark in the $\alpha$ + range should be justified by an explicit additional statement from the Assessor highlighting precisely which aspects of the essay are of particularly distinguished quality.
+An essay of α -grade standard would be consistent with the quality expected of an introductory chapter of a PhD thesis from a leading mathematics department.
+A more elegant presentation and synthesis than that presented in the underlying papers, perhaps in the form of a shorter or more efficient proof of some mathematical result would be one possible characteristic of an essay of α -grade standard.
+Furthermore, it would be expected that an essay containing publishable results would be of α + standard, but, for the avoidance of doubt, publishable results are not necessary for an essay to be of α + standard.
+A mark in the α + range should be justified by an explicit additional statement from the Assessor highlighting precisely which aspects of the essay are of particularly distinguished quality.

-An Essay of $\beta$ -Grade Standard ( $\beta$ -, $\beta$ , $\beta$ +)
+An Essay of β -Grade Standard (β -, β , β +)

-Essays of $\beta$ -grade standard encompass a wide range, but all should demonstrate understanding and synthesis of mathematical concepts at the level expected for a pass mark in a Part III lecture course.
-Typical characteristics expected of an essay of $\beta$ + standard include:
+Essays of β -grade standard encompass a wide range, but all should demonstrate understanding and synthesis of mathematical concepts at the level expected for a pass mark in a Part III lecture course.

+Typical characteristics expected of an essay of β + standard include:

-- Demonstration of good mastery of most of the underlying mathematical content of the essay. - A largely well-structured essay of appropriate length (5000-8000 words) with o some minor, grammatical or presentational issues; - o an introduction demonstrating an appreciation of at least some context of the central topic of the essay; - o a reasonable presentation of that central topic; - a final section which draws the entire essay to a comprehensible end, summarising the key points.
+- Demonstration of good mastery of most of the underlying mathematical content of the essay. - A largely well-structured essay of appropriate length with - o some minor, grammatical or presentational issues; - an introduction demonstrating an appreciation of at least some context of the central topic of the essay; - o a reasonable presentation of that central topic; - a final section which draws the entire essay to a comprehensible end, summarising the key points.